HemanthSabbella/pointSpectra/README.md

 # pointSpectra
 pointSpectra is low-cost, open-source alternative for measuring absorbance of the analyte at specific wavelengths of light.
-This project is initially make for detecting different snake venoms using gold nanoparticles.
+This project is initially make for detecting different snake venoms using gold nanoparticles but can be used for any analyte.

 **Hardware requirements:**
 - [Arduino nano](https://store.arduino.cc/usa/arduino-nano) or [any small form factor arduino](https://store.arduino.cc/usa/arduino/boards-modules)